Joyce Banda: International advocacy and philanthropy (2021–2024)

+Through the Joyce Banda Foundation Trust she has continued food-security and education initiatives, including distributing maize to 500 households affected by Cyclone Freddy in January 2024 and launching a K315 million bursary scheme for secondary-school girls in 2024.

+2025 presidential candidacy

+On 23 June 2025 the People’s Party National Executive Committee unanimously endorsed Banda as its presidential candidate for the 2025 Malawian general election.
+Announcing her bid in Lilongwe, she argued that “Malawi is at a crossroads and needs a new vision centred on youth employment and women’s economic empowerment.”

+Her campaign—branded “A New Malawi for the Youth Initiatives (A.Ma.Y.I.)”—highlights free secondary education, mobile health clinics, anti-corruption reforms and youth entrepreneurship as its core pillars.
+She lost to Peter Mutharika.

 Joyce Banda Foundation

-Before becoming vice-president, she was the founder and CEO of the Joyce Banda Foundation. for better Education, a charitable foundation that assists Malawian children and orphans through education.
+Before becoming vice-president, she was the founder and CEO of the Joyce Banda Foundation for better Education, a charitable foundation that assists Malawian children and orphans through education.
 It is a complex of primary and secondary schools in the Chimwankhunda area of Blantyre.
 It includes an orphan care center that consists of six centres and 600 children.
 It also assists the surrounding villages by providing micro-credit to 40 women and 10 youth groups.
 It provided seeds to over 10,000 farmers and has provided other donations.
 The foundation has constructed four clinics in four of the 200 villages it assists.
 The foundation also assists in rural development.
 It has a partnership with the Jack Brewer Foundation, a global development foundation founded by NFL star, Jack Brewer.

 National Association of Business Women

 Banda is the founder of the National Association of Business Women in Malawi that was established in 1990.
 It is a registered non-profit foundation in Malawi.
 The association aims to lift women out of poverty by strengthening their capacity and empowering them economically.
 This is a social network of 30,000 women, dedicated to supporting women's businesses and supporting women who want to participate in business.
 Its activities include business training, technical training, record keeping and management skills.
 They work towards creating dialogue with policymakers to make policies favourable to women business owners.
 Its current director is Mary Malunga.
 The foundation has had a partnership with the Netherlands-based Humanist Institute for Development Cooperation (Hivos) at The Hague since 2003.